 The occupants of this property have raised a number of concerns in regard to loss of privacy and light.
 The front elevation of no.31 is orientated to the west on Connaught Road and the rear of the property backs on to the host site and sits on slightly higher land.
-Although the proposal extends 5m from the original dwelling house at two storeys bringing the rear windows forwards it will not extend beyond the north flank elevation of no.31.
+Although the proposal extends 4.8m from the original dwelling house at two storeys bringing the rear windows forwards it will not extend beyond the north flank elevation of no.31.
 Whilst there will be some increase in overlooking the situation will not be unlike what can be expected between adjacent properties where the conservatory and rear garden areas of no.31 will only be viewable at oblique views.
 The live 2003 application is proposed to have a deeper double storey rear extension along the boundary of no.31, as such this proposal is more palatable in terms of the privacy of the occupants of this property.
+Furthermore, the proposal has been set down a further 1m from that proposed under EPF/1376/20 further diminishing any overlooking.